 - Images previously published in mainstream media.
 (Images published on entrants’ personal digital platforms/channels are eligible.)

 The following are eligible:

-- Black and white images and panoramic images.
+- Colour, black and white, and panoramic images.

 - Images shot on smartphones and tablets, provided that they have been taken on a 5 megapixel or higher phone camera.
 (Image metadata will be checked to ensure compliance.)

 Entrants who are shortlisted will be emailed to ask for hi-res versions of their image.
 Hi-res means the original images must be high enough resolution to be printed at 30cm x 25cm (3600 pixels along longest length) at 300dpi.
-We will also ask shortlistees for a short biography.
+We will also ask shortlisted entrants for a short biography.